Much has been written about how the past is fading from the present of

 The world shrinking down about a raw core of parsible entities.
 The names of things slowly following those things into oblivion.
 Colours.
 The names of birds.
 Things to eat.
 Finally the names of things one believed to be true.
 More fragile than he would have thought.
 How much was gone already?
 The sacred idiom shorn of its referents and so of its reality.

-Without the webs of meaning that link objects and people together within a culture, the possibility of feeling what Martha Nussbaum has called the ‘upheaval of thought’, the disruption of identity consequent on loss of attachment and grief, is undermined.14 The symbolic dimension of the past is as prey to entropy as is the natural complexity produced by billions of years of evolution.
+14 The symbolic dimension of the past is as prey to entropy as is the natural complexity produced by billions of years of evolution.
 For this reason, the stories that the father tells his son as a way of weaving a last thread of cultural continuity are, as he recognizes, hazardous at the same time as being necessary: becoming involved with the past, either through invoked memories or simply through imagination risks awakening dynamics of mourning or melancholy (in Freud’s sense) or mere fantasy.